 Well yes.
 There’s much more to Microsoft 365 than you might think.
-Don’t think Microsoft 365 business basic, think powerful tools that enable team collaboration, increased productivity, and success.
+Don’t think of the Microsoft 365 software pack sold at your local computer shop, think powerful tools that enable team collaboration, increased productivity, and success.

-Microsoft 365 is slowly evolving into Azure, Microsoft’s cloud-based platform.
+Microsoft 365 is closely bound to Azure, Microsoft’s cloud-based platform.
 That provides you with a number of benefits:

 - Easy installs and updates

 - Easy management of users (and adding & deleting users)

 - Scalable cloud storage

 - Version histories, file recovery, user data, and no overwriting of work

 What this means, in simple terms, is that you can access a powerful suite of creative and office applications through Sharepoint that can be accessed from anywhere.
 So if your team is fully working from home, all in the office, or you have a hybrid arrangement, all your team needs is a computer and an internet connection.

 Take a look at this review in Tech Republic